Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 Little did I know, I was bouncing on James Earl Jones' knee, or having my cheeks pinched by Melba Moore and Clifton Davis.
 I remember running around under the kitchen table with Malcom X's kids because the only way he could get Betty Shabazz to come out is if they came with her.
 That kind of blew me away as I got older and realized what he had done.
 I was so in love with him, both as a mentor and a role model.
 He shaped me into the artist that I am.
 He allowed me to shadow him, to work with him as an assistant on different projects.
 I had this bird's eye view, but I was so in awe of him that I just quietly stood by and absorbed it all.

 When he passed away, I knew that I had somehow inadvertently become the keeper of some of his stories.
 I realized many years later, "Wow, I guess I have to be the one to make this film."
 I already had this insider scoop, and the unique advantage of being really close to him, but without fame or notoriety [laughs].
-Everyone knew me as "the kid" or Ellis' niece, so they sort of saw me as an extension of him, which gave me a lot of entrée into the world.
-People really loved Ellis Haizlip, assiduously and personally, and so ... my approach is a lot different than just a documentary filmmaker who might contact them for a story.
+Everyone knew me as "the kid" or Ellis's niece, so they sort of saw me as an extension of him, which gave me a lot of entrée into the world.
+People really loved Ellis Haizlip, assiduously and personally, and so...
+My approach is a lot different than just a documentary filmmaker who might contact them for a story.
 I can actually say, "I'm Ellis Haizlip's niece and I'm coming at this project with love and respect.
 Will you talk to me?"
 I'm able to engender a certain amount of faith and trust from people who are very proprietary about their relationship with him.
 That helps to create an intimacy that I think and hope shines through in the film.

 I do!
 This is my first time directing and producing a feature-length film.
-I did produce a beautiful narrative short film ["You're Dead to Me"] and had a great experience, but it's definitely a different beast.
+I did produce a beautiful narrative short film ["You're Dead to Me" (Tsang, 2013)] and had a great experience, but it's definitely a different beast.
 At the moment, I'm drawn to stories that I feel need to be told right now.
 They tend to be documentary, but I'm open to any good project.
 There are a lot of stories that need to be told truthfully, through our own voices.

 What's not lost on me is the importance of being a woman right now and having the opportunity to tell these stories.
 I had a young woman write to me and several have come up to me after the film in tears.
 I automatically hug them and ask what's wrong and they're like, "I don't think you understand how important it is to see that a woman made this film."
 Logistically speaking, there's not a lot of room for women, especially women of color, to remain in control of their content.
 I think there's more space in documentary, but the statistics about women in film are daunting.